decipher-cs/Trailblazer-Pathfinder-Visualizer/README.md

 -   [ ] Make BFS run a faster, or the at very least provide a way to cancel the ongoing algorithm.
 -   [ ] Show the current running state of the algorithm on the "solve" button.
 If algorithm is processing, disable the button or show a spinner.
 -   [ ] Reduce the chunk size by code-splitting
+-   [ ] The "insert walls randomly" button blocks main thread on large grids.
+Make it non blocking.

 ## Known Issues